For as long as I can remember, I wanted to be wealthy.

 When it comes to investing your money, there are primarily two strategies you can use.

-Both of these come with advantages and disadvantages, which I detail below.
+It important to understand both these investing strategies because they each come with advantages and disadvantages, which I detail below.

 What Is Lump Sum Investing?